koppen/mentalized/source/_posts/2022-08-24-azure-cli-without-homebrew.markdown

 categories:
 - software
 - technology
-description: "How to install the Azure CLI on macOS if you're not using Homebrew like Microsoft expects."
+description: "How to install the Azure CLI on macOS if you're not using Homebrew like Microsoft expects.
+Turns out, it actually is turtles all the way down."
 ---

 [Azure Command-Line Interface (CLI)](https://docs.microsoft.com/en-gb/cli/azure/) is a great tool.
 Unfortunately the only [installation instructions they have for macOS](https://docs.microsoft.com/en-gb/cli/azure/install-azure-cli-macos) assumes you're using [Homebrew](https://brew.sh/).
 I'm not.
 Luckily there are other - undocumented - ways of installing azure-cli and the az command.